 - Sugar

 - Mild red chilies, chopped into small pieces.
-A red bell pepper will also work for this.
+A red bell pepper will work, as will any other mild red pepper you have available.

 - Garlic